 Improved Patient Outcomes

 HIEs significantly contribute to more accurate diagnoses and treatment plans through timely access to comprehensive patient data.
-Improving patient health outcomes is the direct result of this process.
+This process directly improves patient health outcomes.
 Accessing a patient’s medical history in real-time allows healthcare professionals to make well-informed decisions about their care.

 Cost Savings

-One of the notable advantages of HIEs is their ability to reduce redundancies in testing and treatment.
+One notable advantage of HIEs is their ability to reduce redundancies in testing and treatment.
 By offering a consolidated and centralized view of a patient’s medical history, HIEs streamline healthcare processes.
-By implementing this approach, we can save valuable time and significantly improve cost efficiency within the broader healthcare system.
+Implementing this approach can save time and significantly improve cost efficiency within the broader healthcare system.
 Create a healthcare system that helps everyone for a long time.
 Use easy words and short sentences to make sure everyone can understand it.

 Security and privacy concerns